Zartaj Gul: Political career

 She was re-elected to National Assembly of Pakistan in the 2024 Pakistani General Elections, as an independent candidate supported by Pakistan Tehreek-e-Insaf (PTI) from NA-185 Dera Ghazi Khan-II and received 94,927 votes and defeat his election rival Mehmood Qadir Khan received 39,235 votes.
 After the official results are coming Zartaj declared as winner, following the defeat of PML(N) Candidate Mehmood Qadir Khan by a heavy margin of 55,000 plus votes, he requested the Lahore High Court for a recount in the Constituency.

 On 6 October 2024, she was arrested by police after a raid on her house and was taken to an undisclosed location.
 Pictures of her following her arrest went viral, showing her barefoot.
 PTI lawyer Mir Fida Hussain stated that she was unwell and asleep at the time of the raid and was unable to wear her shawl.
 She was released 3 days later on 9 October 2024.

 In July 2025, Zartaj Gul was sentenced to 10 years in prison by an Anti-Terrorism Court in Faisalabad for her alleged role in the May 9, 2023, protests following the arrest of PTI founder Imran Khan.
 She was among several senior PTI leaders, including Omar Ayub Khan and Shibli Faraz, convicted in connection with the unrest.

-Critics and opposition parties have denounced the verdicts as part of a politically driven campaign by the Pakistan Army and government to silence dissent and weaken the opposition, particularly the Pakistan Tehreek-e-Insaf (PTI) leadership.

-In July 2025, Zartaj Gul was sentenced to 10 years in prison by an Anti-Terrorism Court in Faisalabad for her alleged role in the May 9, 2023, protests following the arrest of PTI founder Imran Khan.
-She was among several senior PTI leaders, including Omar Ayub Khan and Shibli Faraz, convicted in connection with the unrest.